neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 Now we can recreate the plots on page 7 of the paper.
 We'll be plotting fractional vegeation cover vs NDVI for each image.

 We also want to plot a line of best fit calculated by least squares.
-Then we extract the R^2 value associated with that regression.

 This turned out to be slightly complex.
 We're dealing with many different numpy arrays so that is to be expected I suppose.
-This function is part of a class.
-See the [full code](https://github.com/spiyer99/spiyer99.github.io/blob/master/nbs/blog_post_segment_satellite_ndvi.ipynb) for details.

 ```python
 def plot_fc_vs_ndvi(self, fc, ndvi):